Anti-Raid/splashtail/README.md

 - Run ``make buildbot`` to build the bot
 - Run ``make`` to build just the go components
 - Run ``make all`` to build everything
+- Run ``make restartwebserver`` to restart the webserver

+After first building the bot, you will need to run ``cp -v botv2/target/release/botv2 botv2`` to copy the binary to the correct location.
+This is later automated for you if you use the Makefile commands listed above to setup and update the bot

 ### Configuration